valkyrie-fnd/valkyrie-site/docs/get-started/pam.md

 Valkyrie is in essence an integration between the operator's wallet implementation and the provider's APIs.

-Available wallets in valkyrie can be found [here](/docs/wallet/valkyrie-pam-api).
+Available wallets in Valkyrie can be found [here](/docs/wallet/valkyrie-pam-api).

 ### Configuration
 Name of the pam is found in the specific documentation above